The Best Way to Collect Photos From a Group (Without Making Everyone Download an App)

 Make it more than a folder

-While photos come in, you can show them on a live slideshow on any screen, approve what appears, and download everything at full resolution when the event's over.
+While the photos come in, you can show them on a live slideshow on any screen, approve what appears, and download everything at full resolution when the event is over.
+That turns a pile of uploads into a shared moment everyone watches together.

 Frequently asked questions

 A single QR code or link to a shared gallery.
-Everyone scans or taps once and uploads — there's no per-person setup, so it scales from ten people to hundreds.
+Everyone scans or taps once and uploads, so there is no per-person setup and it scales from ten people to hundreds.

 Do people need an app or account?

-No. Guests upload from any modern phone browser on iPhone or Android — no app and no login.
+No. Everyone uploads from any modern phone browser on iPhone or Android, with no app and no login.

 Can I download all the photos at once?